 Drizly: The Amazon of Alcohol

 Second only after Amazon in alcohol distribution in the U.S., Drizly covers virtually all of the alcoholic beverage industry.
 The past several years have seen the brand become a leader in the sale and delivery of alcohol.
 Drizly allows its customers to order products via their website or on a smart app, and promises delivery within 40 minutes.
+So, these guys have something to answer the question of how to make money selling alcohol.

 This alcohol marketplace delivers alcohol goods from retailers, without breaking delivery laws and while complying with local sales tax.
 The company is present in 30 states, and over 95 cities across the U.S. Drizly even operates in Canada, and has deals in place with more than 3% of alcohol retailers in the market.